WHS

 • Personalised teaching and learning programmes that endeavour to offer student choice and enable the self-managing student to accelerate their learning.

-• A range of specialist option choices such as the ‘Critical Thinking’ (5AHTC) in Social Sciences and the Talent Development (TAD) course
+• A range of specialist option choices such as the ‘Critical Thinking’ (5ACTH) in Junior Social Sciences and ‘Passions and Pathways’ in Years 12 and 13.

 • Extracurricular talent development through cultural and sporting activities